 To connect with nature is a profoundly important requirement for human health.
+It's one of my top healthy living tips.

 More and more studies exist that have identified several ways in which we are positively influenced by being in natural and peaceful surroundings, and getting adequate fresh air and sunshine.